vbrabandt2005/42_Wolfsburg-VB/Circle-02_August2024/Push_Swap-October2024/Documentation/push_swap.md

 ##### free_stack

-Free all nodes in a stack
+Free all allocated memory and exit with an error message

-This function deallocates all memory associated with the nodes in the given stack.
+This function deallocates all memory associated with the stack and the argument array, prints an error message and exits the program.
-It iterates through the stack, freeing each node and updating the stack pointer to the next node until the entire stack is deallocated.

 The function works as follows:

-1. While the stack is not empty:
+1. Frees the stack using the free_stack function.
-   **a.** Store the next node in a temporary variable.
+2. If the argv pointer is not pointing to &argv[1] (indicating dynamically allocated arguments):
+   **a.** Iterates through the argv array, freeing each string.
-   **b.** Free the current node.
+   **b.** Frees the argv array itself.
-   **c.** Update the stack pointer to the next node.
-2. After the loop, the stack pointer will be NULL, indicating an empty stack.
+3. Prints "Error\n" to the standard output.
+4. Exits the program with status code 1.

-**@stack:** Pointer to the pointer of the top node of the stack
+**@a:** Pointer to the pointer of the top node of the stack **@argv:** The argument array to be freed if dynamically allocated

->Note: This function modifies the original stack pointer to NULL after freeing all nodes.
+>Note: This function does not return as it calls exit(1) to terminate the program.

 ##### free_errors